jyotsna2411/blood-report-analysis/README.md

 **Introduction**:
 This project is a blood test analysis tool designed to interpret blood test results and identify potential health conditions.
 By inputting blood test reports, users can obtain analysis results and insights.
 The tool also allows for the testing of sample files provided in the repository.

+**Dataset**
+Created our datasets by using real-time reports from medical labs.
+The dataset consists of CBC(Complete Blood Count) reports, the potential for expansion to include additional types of blood test reports in the future could further enhance the tool's usefulness for users.

 **Features**:
 Based on the provided context, the features of this project include: